 Early History of the Gainsbrey family

 This web page shows only a small excerpt of our Gainsbrey research.
-Another 197 words (14 lines of text) covering the years 1166, 1177, 1714, 1307, 1302 and 1307 are included under the topic Early Gainsbrey History in all our PDF Extended History products and printed products wherever possible.
+Another 81 words (6 lines of text) covering the years 1166, 1177, 1714, 1307, 1302 and 1307 are included under the topic Early Gainsbrey History in all our PDF Extended History products and printed products wherever possible.

 Gainsbrey Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, Anglo-Norman surnames like Gainsbrey are characterized by many spelling variations.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
-The variations of the name Gainsbrey include Gainsborough, Gainsborrow, Gainsbrow, Gainsbro, Gainsbrough, Gaynsborough, Gaynsbro, Gainsbrow, Gainsboro, Gaynsborrow, Gainsbury, Gainsbry, Gainsberry, Gainsbrook and many more.
+The variations of the name Gainsbrey include Gainsborough, Gainsborrow, Gainsbrow, Gainsbro, Gainsbrough, Gaynsborough, Gaynsbro, Gainsbrow, Gainsboro, Gaynsborrow, Gainsbury, Gainsbry, GainsBerry, Gainsbrook and many more.

 Early Notables of the Gainsbrey family (pre 1700)

 Another 67 words (5 lines of text) are included under the topic Early Gainsbrey Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Gainsbrey family